grate-driver/grate/Assembler-syntax.md

 		[12].z = -100.0;

 Here a float value 1.5 will be loaded to the "y" component of the constant register 0 and value -100.0 to the "z" of register 12.

+#### .uniforms section

+Defines locations of uniforms that will be exposed to a shader user.

+Example:

+	.uniforms
+		[100] = "uniform_100";
+		[135] = "uniform_135";

+Here two constants locations 100 and 135 will be available for a lookup to a user of the shader program by names "uniform_100" and "uniform_135" respectively.

 #### .asm section